flyingcircle/book/site/flood/README.md

   link="https://answersingenesis.org/the-flood/"
 />

 The church taught me that the flood happened approximately 4,500 years ago.
 Floods happen with some frequency even today, so the changes they make to the landscape, geology, etc. are all well known.
 The story of Noah also tells us that every animal on the planet was reduced down to only a single mating pair (or seven pairs for the clean animals), so what evidence have we found today to demonstrate this loss of animal life?
 We would also be able to see catastrophic destruction of all human life save Noah and his family.
-So we should be able to see any civilization from before 2400 BC disappear around that time and a new set of civilizations appear after 2300 BC.
+If a global flood happened thousands of years ago, we should be able to find proof of that in either seeing entire civilizations of people disappear in an instant all at the same time.
+Or perhaps we can track certain plants that all would've died at the exact same time.

 ## Dendrochronology